coneycode/coney/README.md

 imglogo:
   enable: false             ## display image logo true/false.
   src: img/logo.svg        ## `.svg` and `.png` are recommended,please put image into the theme folder `/coney/source/img`.

 favicon: img/favicon.ico   ## size:32px*32px,`.ico` is recommended,please put image into the theme folder `/coney/source/img`.
-apple_icon: img/coney.png ## size:114px*114px,please put image into the theme folder `/coney/source/img`.

 #### Author Avatar Picture
 author_img_enable: true ## display author avatar picture
-dataURI: false
-## if the picture's format is dataURI please set the value to true,otherwise set the value to false.
-## convert an image into base 64 data URIs http://websemantics.co.uk/online_tools/image_to_data_uri_convertor/ .
-author_img_data: ''
-## paste the dataURI in ONE LINE and included it by ''.
 author_img: img/coney.png ## size:220px*220px.
 ## if the picture's format is `.png` or `.jpg`  instead of dataURI,you should set the `dataURI` value to false.